 After sending out 225 job applications and facing nearly a year of rejections, ghost-applications or final stage interviews, I gratefully though sadly accepted a job as a warehouse picker-packer working with a friend. just two business days before I was supposed to start, as if divine intervention 😉 I received a call from a recruiter.
 Aced the two interviews and landed my first IT job.
 Sure, it was minimum wage, but I was finally in the field I wanted.

 Man, this role threw me a ton of curveballs!
 This role involved 24/7 upkeep of everything IT.
 The position was in Critical Healthcare.
 This means we look after everything from nursecall systems, DECT Phones, to technical uplift of every area of the business, including modern work and Robotic process automation.
-Being part of a tiny two-man team maintaining eight sites—it was intense.
+Being part of a tiny two-man team maintaining eight sites—it could be intense at times.
 Add in the fun of constantly getting sick and you've got one wild ride.
 Although grateful that this role provided the chance to genuinely bring joy to elderly and palliative care residents, I was absolutely spent.

 The Cybersecurity Leap

 I didn’t land a cybersecurity job right away.
 I went to SecTalks after SecTalks, AISA Meetup and Networking event after event, until I was introduced to an absolutely lovely chap.
 They gave me a connection to the owner of a recruitment company called The Decipher Bureau.
 I looked up this recruiter and thought ...wow... that website sure looks cool Decipher Bureau.
-Generously, they agreed to meet me with the thought of interviewing me for a role back into my former sales industry as a cybersecurity recruiter, we set a date and he came to visit me at a cafe nearby where I was working.
-They listened to my hopes and dreams, with an honest heart he said "Hey buddy, look I think your heart is in the technical stuff, I'd recommend you get some serious skills by joining an MSP (Managed Services Provider) so I made that my mission.
+Generously, they agreed to meet me mentor and potentially assess suitability for a role as a cybersecurity recruiter, we set a date and he came to visit me at a cafe nearby where I was working.
+The owner listened to my hopes and dreams, with an honest heart he said "Hey buddy, look I think your heart is in the technical stuff, I'd recommend you get some serious skills by joining an MSP (Managed Services Provider) - so I made that my mission.

 Pictured [Colleagues Just Horsin' Around - Colourized 2023]

-MSP work became my crucible; I developed a self-belief that money can't buy and finally understood why the wise old-guard tech-heads of yonder past would constantly say "You've got to show me projects Samson!".
+MSP work became my crucible; developing a self-belief that money can't buy I finally understood why the wise old-guard tech-heads of yonder past would constantly say "You've got to show me projects Samson!".
 After about a year, a recruiter from Decipher Bureau contacted me, and that’s when things finally clicked - I landed a role as a cybersecurity analyst.

-Joining under the wing of a cybersecurity visionary is a story for another time.
+Joining under the wing of a cybersecurity visionary and finding myself surrounded by thoughtful, incredible cybersecurity leaders is a story for another time.

 Now, I work on all kinds of things within the Security Engineering Team, from DevSecOps & Cutting-Edge Microsoft Implementations to conducting critical cybersecurity audits based on frameworks like the Essential Eight and AESCSF.
-In my downtime, I'm all about learning—especially when it comes to AI and large language models.
+In my downtime, I'm all about building applied use solutions of AI.
 I'm excited about the future for the first time in a long time and more motivated than ever to mature my career in cybersecurity.

 For the Newbies: What I Wish I Knew